phillbush/pmenu/README.md

-πmenu is a pie menu utility for X. πmenu receives a menu specification in stdin, shows a menu for the user to select one of the options, and outputs the option selected to stdout. πmenu can be controlled both via mouse and via keyboard.
-The menu is a pop-up menu (that is, after selecting an option, the menu disappears).
+πmenu is a pie menu utility for X. πmenu receives a menu specification in stdin, shows a menu for the user to select one of the options, and outputs the option selected to stdout.

 πmenu comes with the following features: